 Enables or disables detection of syncing files using these cloud storage apps:

-Enables or disables detection of files opened in web browsers, such as uploading attachments to web-based email.
+Enables or disables detection of files opened in web browsers on Windows devices, such as uploading attachments to web-based email or downloading files from websites.

 Enables or disables detection of file-restore activity, such as restores of files belonging to other users.